The George Washington

 - National Institute of Standards and Technology, Gaithersburg, Maryland

-- NASA Goddard Space Flight Center, Greenbelt, Maryland
+- NASA Goddard Space Flight

 - National Security Agency, Ft.
-Meade, Maryland
+George

 - Smithsonian Institution, Washington, DC